nickrochlin/test-jumpstart-landing/getting-started/03_Suggested-Workflow.md

 $ git commit -m 'added myNewFile.md' # commit that edit
 ```

+**Note** When you build the RMarkdown site in your new branch, you don't want to `add` or `commit` the output that is directed to `website/` or `docs/`, so make you sure that you only `add` the .Rmd files that you edited.
+This is save trouble with resolving conflicts in the html files.

 ## 6 Update

 Next, we ensure that our main branch is still up to date.
 Switch over to `main` and `pull`